Simeon E. Baldwin: Early years

 For the two years following his graduation from college he studied law at Yale, at Harvard, and in his father's office.
 In 1863 he was admitted to the bar and began the practice of law.
-His seventeen years of service as an associate justice and chief justice of the supreme court of his state and his four years as governor, coming as they did in the latter part of his life, may have had a tendency to obscure for his later contemporaries the fact that he was at least as much as anything else an eminently successful lawyer.
+His seventeen years of service as an associate justice and chief justice of the supreme court of Connecticute state and his four years as governor in the latter part of his life, may have obscured for his later contemporaries the fact that he was also a successful lawyer.
 In the practice of the law he won distinction both in his own state and outside, and with it the financial emoluments that usually accompany success at the bar.
 He was keenly alive to the practical side of the lawyer's work and never lost his zest for it.
 Till almost the very end of his life he maintained a law office, which he visited daily as long as his health would permit, and kept adding to his law library.
 As late as 1919 his book The Young Man and the Law revealed him still at heart a lawyer.
-In 1878, he was one of the founders of the American Bar Association and served as president of the American Bar Association from 1890–1891.
-For twelve years (1907–1919) he was the director of the American Bar Association's Comparative Law Bureau (as well as its Annual Bulletins editor for general jurisprudence).
+In 1878, he was one of the founders of the American Bar Association and served as president of the American Bar Association from 1890 to 1891.

-On 19 October 1865 he married Susan Mears Winchester, daughter of Edmund Winchester and Harriet Mears.
-Simeon and Susan had three children: Florence, Roger and Helen.

 During the middle portion of his life he was actively engaged in teaching law.
 Here also he showed ability.
 One who studied law under him and like him became chief justice of the supreme court of errors of Connecticut says that his old pupils regard his work as a teacher "as more distinctive and weightier in influence upon human life than any other portion of his work.
 Probably in his day not a half dozen teachers of the law in our country could be placed in his class" (American Bar Association Journal, February 1927, p.
 74).